eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/AdvanceExamples/3_DIY_Camera.md

         frame = cv2.resize(frame, (240, 320))  # resize according to the screen keeping the aspect ratio
         '''Display real-time video stream'''
-        cv2.imshow('winname',frame)  # Display image img on winname window key = cv2.waitKey(1)  # Refresh the image every 1ms, and the delay cannot be 0, otherwise the read result will be a static frame if key & 0xFF == ord('a'):  # Press the A key to enter the save image operation below cv2.imwrite(str(index) + ".png", frame)
+        cv2.imshow('winname',frame)  # Display image img on winname window key = cv2.waitKey(10)  #Detect whether the 10ms key is pressed.if imshow is used in a loop, waitKey must be used to avoid the window from freezing. if key & 0xFF == ord('a'):  # Press the A key to enter the save image operation below cv2.imwrite(str(index) + ".png", frame)
             print("save" + str(index) + ".png successfuly!")